Summer Vocology Institute

 As far as working with clients, it depends on the type of work one is talking about and the needs of the client.
 If "work with clients" means teaching actors and singers with healthy voices in a non-therapy setting, this is fine.
 From a legal standpoint, however, to do anything called "voice therapy" in the United States, one must have a speech pathology degree and be certified with the American Speech-Language-Hearing Association (CCC status).
 Thus, the SVI does not offer a legally binding recognized certification.
 As described above, however, SVI course credits can be transferred into any established graduate program or used for Continuing Education Units by persons already certified by ASHA.

-Yes!
-Block One is absolutely necessary to take before Block Two and Three no matter what your credentials.
+Principals of Voice Production is absolutely necessary to take before any other courses no matter what your credentials.
 The only students who will not have to take Block One would be those who took Principles of Voice Production at the University of Iowa from Professor Ingo Titze.
 All others must take block one.